gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 ## RFC Streams

 {{!RFC8729}} defines a series of RFC Streams - IETF, IAB, IRTF and Independent Stream and {{!RFC9920}} adds the Editorial Stream that are the different distinct publication streams under the RFC Series.
-Mentions of the IETF Trust and IP Rigths management in each of these RFCs is updated to recognize the IETF IPMC as the successor and replacement to the IETF Trust and subsequently as the party responsible for providing the role of IP Rights holder and manage for those streams.
+Mentions of the IETF Trust and intellectal property rights management in RFC8729, RFC9920 and their related RFCs is updated to recognize the IETF IPMC as the successor and replacement to the IETF Trust as the party responsible for providing the role of copyright holder and manager for those RFC Streams.

-Additionally, as described the IETF Trust TLP 5.0 section 8, the IETF IPMC is assuming the management of the IP Rights for the RFC Series streams.
-In addition, to the RFC streams mentioned in TLP 5.0, the IETF IPMC also assumes this role for the Editorial RFC Stream which was created after TLP 5.0 was published.
+Additionally, as described the IETF Trust [TLP 5.0 section 8](https://trustee.ietf.org/documents/trust-legal-provisions/), the IETF IPMC is assuming the management of the IP Rights for the RFC Series streams declared in the TLP 5.0.
+Additionally, the IETF IPMC also assumes this role for the Editorial RFC Stream which was created after TLP 5.0 was published.
 Addition detail on IPR managed by the IPMC for RFC Series Streams can be found in the IETF IPMC TLP version 6.0 publications.

 ##  IETF Trustees and IPMC Directors

-### Slection and Nomination
+### Selection and Nomination

-{{!RFC8714}} specifies the process by which IETF Trustees are selected for the IETF Trust, this shall continue until the IETF Trust is disolved.
+{{!RFC8714}} specifies the process by which IETF Trustees are selected for the IETF Trust, this shall continue until the IETF Trust is dissolved.
 The process defined in {{!RFC8714}} shall be the process by which IETF IPMC Directors are nominated.
 While both the IETF Trust and the IETF IPMC coexist, the persons nominated as IETF IPMC Directors shall also be eligible to be IETF Trustees.

 The initial directors of the IPMC were the IETF Trustees at the time of the corporations creation.
 Subsequent IPMC director selection is done in keeping with Delaware law, under which corporations such as the IETF IPMC which has neither stock holders nor members employs a self-perpetuating board where the sitting board elects its directors.
 The process followed by the IETF IPMC is defined in its bylaws section 3.3(a),3.3(b) and 3.3(c) and for the purpose of updating RFC8714 to recognize the IETF IPMC, it is understood that the selections of individuals described in RFC8714 shall be mean to select the nominees from each nominating party and communicated to the IETF IPMC board for subsequent election following the IPMC bylaws section 3.3(b) and that nominating parties of candidates for election by the sitting IETF IPMC directors shall be those defined in RFC8714, namely the IETF NOMCOM, the IESG and the ISOC Board of Trustee.

-It is worth noting, under the IPMC bylaws section 3.6, the IETF IPMC board is restricted from modifying the persons eligible to become directors or the rights of the nominating entites to nomimate directors requries a two-thirds vote by all then-serving directors, including the affirmative vote of any representative of a nominating organization that would be negatively impacted by such change.
-The practical effect of this bylaw rule is that none of the nominating parties, IETF NOMCOM, IESG or ISOC Board of Trustees, can be disenfranchised of their right to be represented without their own representative voting in favor of the change.
+Under the IPMC bylaws section 3.6, the IETF IPMC board is restricted from modifying the persons eligible to become directors or the rights of the nominating organizations to nominate directors requires a two-thirds vote by all then-serving directors, including the affirmative vote of any representative of a nominating organization that would be negatively impacted by such change.
+The practical effect of this bylaw rule is that none of the nominating parties, namely the IETF NomCom, IESG or ISOC Board of Trustees, can be disenfranchised of their right to be represented without their own representative voting in favor of the change.

 ### IPMC Director Recall